obniz/obniz/doc/i2c.md

 ```
 ## write(address, data);

-send data to device which has the address.
-7bit address only.
+It sends data to device which has the address - 7bit address only.
-max data length is 1024;
+Max data length is 1024;

 ```Javascript
 // Javascript Example